new-village/scala-training/rest-call/README.md

 This project uses Scala3 to get weather forecast data from the Japan Meteorological Agency's API.
 It then extracts specific weather information from the data and formats it accordingly.

+## Learning Objectives

+* Understanding HTTP requests by Scala3
+* Understanding how to parse JSON strings by Scala3
+* Using librarires in the project.

 ## Usage

 This is a normal sbt project.
 You can run it with `sbt run`, and test it with `sbt test`.